 - Vanilla Chex

-Fruity Pebbles are gluten-free and labeled as such too.
-The “Gluten Free” label is on the cereal box’s side panel and under the ingredient list.
+Fruity Pebbles are gluten-free and labeled as such.
+The “Gluten-Free” label is on the cereal box’s side panel and under the ingredient list.

 Fruity Pebbles are made from rice, sugar, oil, and a whole bunch of food dye.
-No gluten in sight, and Nima is all smiles, assuring me that it’s indeed gluten-free.
+There is no gluten in sight, and Nima is all smiles, assuring me that it’s indeed gluten-free.

 Please note that Cocoa Pebbles are also labeled gluten-free and safe to consume on a gluten-free diet.